 Otherwise, the blowup is called type \Rmnum{2}.
-The aim of this work is to construct a type \Rmnum{2} finite time blowup solution to the $3$D system \eqref{Introduction:3dks} with its mass concentrating along a ring on the plane, i.e. $\{(x_1,x_2,0):x_1^2+x_2^2 = R^2\}$ with some $R>0$.
+The aim of this work is to construct a type \Rmnum{2} finite-time blowup solution to the $3$D system \eqref{Introduction:3dks}, whose mass concentrates along a ring on the plane, i.e. $\{(x_1,x_2,0):x_1^2+x_2^2 = R^2\}$ for some $R>0$.